St. Thomas the Apostle Catholic School

 History

-St. Thomas the Apostle School was established in September of 1946 staffed by the Sisters of St. Francis of Philadelphia.
+St. Thomas the Apostle School was established on September 12, 1946, staffed by the Sisters of St. Francis of Philadelphia.
 The first classrooms were located at Sherman Indian High School where Saint Katherine Drexel also taught.
 The Sisters’ leadership at the school lasted more than 50 years and currently the school is staffed by dedicated lay teachers and staff.
 The Franciscan order of priests led the parish until 2001 when St. Thomas the Apostle became staffed by Diocesan priests.
 Fr.
 Ted Drennan is the current Parochial Administrator supported by Fr.
-Celestine Afugwobi, Parochial Vicar, and Deacon Raúl Michel.
+Celestine Afugwobi, Parochial Vicar, and Deacon Raul Michel.

 Mission Statement